JBtallgrass/ml_regression_jballard/peer_review.md

 ⭐ Review completed by Jason Ballard
 ⭐ A GenAI assistant platform was used to proof, edit, and generate icons used in this document.

-Absolutely!
-Here's the revised peer review in the requested format:

 ---

 ## GitHub Repository Review